department-of-veterans-affairs/va.gov-team/products/health-care/checkin/decisions/Chip-Lorota-Playbook.md

 As discussed above, during business hours (07:00am ET - 08:00pm ET) the expectation is that you will be more in a proactive monitoring posture (especially in the morning, when clinics open).
 When you are on-call, expect to start your shift at 7am EST, as most issues identified are identified in the morning (such as following a deployment the previous night).

 When you start your shift
-- Update the [#check-in-go-live](https://dsva.slack.com/archives/C02UP02HHGX) channel description to list your name as PCI API on-call developer
+- Update the [#check-in-go-live](https://dsva.slack.com/archives/C02UP02HHGX) channel description to list your name as Check-in on-call developer
 - Be aware that there are some automatic daily and weekly monitoring downtimes on datadog.
 The downtime is to silence any potential alerts that occur during the downtime window.
 Click [here](https://tevi.ddog-gov.com/monitors/downtimes?sort=-start_dt) for the currently enabled automatic downtimes Tevi Datadog automatic downtime
 - Monitor the tools listed below for signs of issues

-When you log in in the morning at 7am EST,  the on-call developer should be proactively monitoring a number of locations for any outages or incidents.
+When you log in in the morning at 7am EST for first shift 1pm EST for second shift,  the on-call developer should be proactively monitoring a number of locations for any outages or incidents.
 This includes:
 - DSVA Slack
   - Check DataDog Alerts in the [#check-in-monitoring](https://dsva.slack.com/archives/C04G3EY2F5W) channel
   - Actively monitor and respond to incident threads in the [#check-in-production-support](https://dsva.slack.com/archives/C02UP02HHGX) channel